 Please note, due to the COVID-19 pandemic, the Government has reduced the minimum annual payment required for account-based pensions and annuities, allocated pensions and annuities and market-linked pensions and annuities by 50% in the 2019–20 and the 2020–21 financial years.

 If you meet the relevant work tests and earn less than $53,564, it is worth considering if you can take advantage of the Government super co-contribution.

 For members in the accumulation phase, it is important that any expenses are actually incurred or paid before 30 June to be deductible in the current financial year.

 Rebalancing accounts between spouses

-The end of financial year is also the perfect opportunity to rebalance pension accounts between spouses, to ensure that super balances are as even as possible and the $1.6 million transfer balance cap is maximised for each member.
+The end of financial year is also the perfect opportunity to rebalance account balances between spouses, to ensure that super balances are as even as possible and the $1.6 million transfer balance cap is maximised for each member.

 How can we help?

-If you need assistance with any aspect of your end of year fund planning or reporting requirements, please feel free to contact us to arrange a time to meet so that we can discuss your particular requirements and circumstances in more detail.
+If you need assistance with any aspect of your end of year fund planning or reporting requirements, please feel free to contact us on (03) 9810 0700 to arrange a time to meet so that we can discuss your particular requirements and circumstances in more detail.

 This article is intended for general discussion and is not intended to represent specific advice.
 Banks Group shall not be responsible for any entity that acts on any of the comments in this article without first obtaining specific advice from Banks Group.